• Skip to main content

 You still need to separate the eggs into yolks and whites, but at least you won’t have to deal with leftover egg.

-Serve them for dessert after you make Guinness Shepherd’s Pie For Two for dinner.
+Serve them for dessert after you make Guinness Shepherd’s Pie for dinner.

 To make this Guinness dessert extra festive for St. Patrick’s Day, I served them in mini pint glasses to mimic mini pints of Guinness.